-You are eligible for our free domestic violence legal aid services if you live in north suburban Cook County or Lake County and have experienced domestic violence.
-Under the law, domestic violence includes physical or sexual harm as well as mental, emotional, and financial harm.
+You are eligible for NSLAC's free immigration legal aid help if you live in north suburban Cook County or Lake County and meet our requirements for financial need.
+Clients must have a household income less than 250% of the federal poverty level.
+Victims of domestic violence have no income barrier when seeking aid.
 Unsure whether you qualify?
-Contact our office and an intake specialist will help determine if you are eligible for our services.
+Contact our office and an intake specialist will help determine if you are eligible for our free immigration help.

 How do I apply for legal aid?

 Applying for legal aid is simple and accessible.
 To get started, you can either schedule a consultation online by clicking the link below or call us at (847) 737-4042.
 Our intake specialists will assist you in determining your eligibility and whether your situation aligns with the legal issues we can address.
 If you qualify, we'll schedule an immigration consultation with one of our experienced attorneys.

 Our team is proficient in both English and Spanish and if you require assistance in another language, we can connect you with interpretation services.
 We're here to make the legal aid application process as straightforward and inclusive as possible.

 An immigration attorney will call you at your scheduled time for your immigration consultation, which typically lasts 30-60 minutes.
 We recommend that you find a private and quiet space to take the call as this will make it easier for our attorneys to assist you.

 What if NSLAC can’t help with my case?

 If it turns out that we cannot assist in your case, we often provide referrals to other legal aid organizations or outside resources.

 Frequently Asked Questions

 Is there a charge for the services I receive?